Boundedness in families with applications to arithmetic hyperbolicity: A criterion for persistence of arithmetic hyperbolicity

 As is shown in \cite{JAut}, Theorem \ref{thm:gen_crit} follows from the following result.

 \begin{theorem} Let $X$ be an arithmetically hyperbolic mildly bounded variety over $k$.
-If $L/k$ is an extension of algebraically closed fields of transcendence degree one, then $X_L$ is arithmetically hyperbolic over $L$. \end{theorem} \begin{proof} See \cite[Lemma~4.2]{JAut}. \end{proof}
+If $L/k$ is an extension of algebraically closed fields of transcendence degree one, then $X_L$ is arithmetically hyperbolic over $L$. \end{theorem} \begin{proof} See \cite[Lemma~4.3]{JAut}. \end{proof}

-Applications of the above two results are given in \cite{AJL}, \cite{JLitt}, \cite[\S4.2]{JAut}, and further results are also obtained in \cite{JXie}.
+Applications of the above two results are given in \cite[\S4]{JAut}, and \cite{AJL, JLitt, JSZ, JXie}.
 As a first application of the results of this paper and the above criterion for persistence of arithmetic hyperbolicity, we obtain the following corollary for projective varieties.

 \begin{corollary} Let $X$ be a projective arithmetically hyperbolic mildly bounded variety over $k$.
 Then, for every field extension $k\subset L$, the projective variety $X_L$ is arithmetically hyperbolic over $L$. \end{corollary} \begin{proof} It follows from the definition of arithmetic hyperbolicity that we may assume $L$ has finite transcendence degree over $k$.
 Then, by Corollary \ref{cor:mb_persists}, as $X$ is mildly bounded and projective over $k$, for every subfield $k\subset K\subset L$, the variety $X_K$ is mildly bounded over $K$.
 Thus, by the above criterion for persistence (Theorem \ref{thm:gen_crit}), we conclude that $X_L $ is arithmetically hyperbolic over $L$. \end{proof}